 Thank you so much for reading.
 I hope you found this post and the linked content helpful as you start on your planning journey.

 If your planner friends would find this information helpful, please share this page with them.
-Here’s a graphic you can post on Pinterest, Facebook, etc. You can even use the share buttons below for easier sharing.
+Here are some graphics you can post on Pinterest, Facebook, etc. You can even use the share buttons below for easier sharing.
 Cheers!